clavisound/SlimLoRa/README.md

 You can monitor the duty cycle with the function `GetTXms()` after every transmission.
 SlimLoRa will return the duration in ms of the LAST transmission.
 You have to add this to a variable to your program to keep track the Duty Cycle every day.
 If you access SlimLoRa via `lora` object example `SlimLoRa lora = SlimLoRa(8);` you can also read (please don't write) the values `lora.slimTotalTXms` and `lora.slimLastTXms`.
 After one day remember to erase the slimTotalTXms with function `lora.ZeroTXms()` or `lora.slimTotalTXms = 0;`.
 I think I will remove the functions.

 I have also made some values public.
 Because the application can do something cool stuff like: if you are close to a GW you can check with frame counter if you transmit verbose data.
 So every 20 - 30 uplinks you can send more data.

+# Tips for your project

+If you need to handle array data with EEPROM some helper function `getArrayEEPROM`, `setArrayEEPROM` and `printHe` are public to use them in your programm.

 ---